Understanding Homeowners Insurance as a Comprehensive Package

 Claims History

 Your personal claims history significantly affects your premium.
-Filing multiple claims within three to five years can increase your rates by 20-40% or even result in policy non-renewal.
+Filing multiple claims within three to five years can increase your rates by 20-40% or even result in non-renewal.
 Insurance companies share claims data through databases like CLUE (Comprehensive Loss Underwriting Exchange), so your claims follow you when you switch insurers.
+Learn more about how to file a home insurance claim strategically.

 Credit Score Impact

-Your home's construction significantly impacts your premium.
-Brick and stone homes typically cost less to insure than wood-frame homes because they're more resistant to fire and wind damage.
-The roof type also matters—impact-resistant shingles, tile, or metal roofs can qualify for discounts, while older roofs with less than five years of remaining life may trigger surcharges or replacement requirements.
+In 2026, insurers have shifted toward more granular property-level underwriting, especially around roof age and condition.
+Brick and stone homes typically cost less to insure than wood-frame homes.
+Impact-resistant shingles, tile, or metal roofs can qualify for discounts, while older roofs may trigger surcharges or replacement requirements.

 Coverage Amounts and Deductibles